richardgaywood/paydata.org/content/GMs/getting_started_with_shadowrun.md

 In-game, these dice can come from some combination of attribute, skill, and gear - it doesn't matter which.

+When you want to speed play up even further, you can swap out opposed tests against NPCs for a threshold test against their dice pool divided by 3.
+(Don't use 4, here, as you usually would for buying hits, unless you want to make your NPCs even more cannon-foddery than they already are.)
+So a ganger would always roll 3 hits to attack and 3 hits to defend.
+This can get a bit boring if over-used though.

 ## Best splatbook content

 I suggested above that you set the splatbook content aside at first, but there's a lot of good stuff in there that you'll want to introduce as you go along.
-Some suggestions for the most useful expansions:
+Some suggestions for the most useful expansions to look at first:

 * **Magic traditions from Street Grimoire** - I think these add nice flavour to expand role playing options for mage characters.
 * **Vehicle mods from Rigger 5.0** - I don't love the rules themselves, but the crunch is all done away from the table, and I think it makes riggers way cooler.